TheThingsNetwork/docs/doc/content/lorawan/classes/_index.md

 ## Class B

-**Class B** devices extend Class A by adding scheduled receive windows for downlink messages from the server.
+In addition to the class A initiated receive windows, **Class B** devices open  scheduled receive windows for receiving downlink messages from the network server.
 Using time-synchronized beacons transmitted by the gateway, the devices periodically open receive windows.
-The time between beacons is known as the beacon period, and the time during which the device is available to receive downlinks is a "ping slot."
+The time between two beacons is known as the beacon period.
+The device opens downlink ‘ping slots’ at scheduled times for receiving downlink messages from the network server.
 Class B devices also open receive windows after sending an uplink, as you can see below:

 ![Class B Receive Windows](class-b.png)

-_Figure: Class B Receive Window Diagram_
+_Figure: Class B receive windows_

 Class B end devices have lower latency than the Class A end devices, because they are reachable at preconfigured times and do not need to send an uplink to receive a downlink.
 The battery life is shorter in Class B than Class A, because the device spends more time in active mode, during beacons and ping slots.

 Some common use cases for Class B end-devices:

-*   Smart metering
+*   Utility meters
 *   Temperature reporting

 ## Class C